JanAdell/OrangeJuice-Engine/README.md

 ### Future Implementation

 * Allow the user to move the models in the scene either through inspector or with their mouse if the object is selected.
 We wanted to allow position changes on this first release, but it was giving us serious problems, so we have decided to leave it as something for display only, and work to have it ready as intended for the next release.
+* Allow changes to be made not only to childs of the parent game object (which right now is an empty container) but to the parent itself so we dont have to work child by child.

 ## Features

+* Load FBX models
+* Load Textures into said models
+* Console which logs the loading process
+* Hardware tracking and performance tracking
+* Hirearchy system which allows to work with models with multiple meshes (which appear as children in the inspector tab)

 ## Authors